tanvAhamed/OptiSlotting-Agent/README.md

 - `"where can I put the monitor?"`
 - `"show warehouse status"`
 - `"find slots for chemical solvent"`
+- `"write poem on strawberry"` ⟶ _Triggers guardrail: red bubble, message: Sorry, I can only answer questions related to slotting management._

 ### API Endpoints
 - `GET /` - Web interface